 These samples are really fragile and expensive (about 300 euros P.U.).
 Therefore, you must handle them with care and put them back in their boxes after use.

-At the end of the session, you will present the principle of the three measurement methods.
-This presentation is graded out of 5.
-To prepare it properly, you must answer the questions P1 et P2 (the annex 6 of lab 1 will be helpful) before the session.
+At the end of the session, you will present the principle of the two measurement methods.
+To prepare it properly, you must answer the questions P1 et P2 (the appendix will be helpful) before the session.

 Methods used: